dafx2026-sound-texture-synthesis-ot/dafx2026_sound_textures_ot/README.md

-# Sound Texture Synthesis Using Optimal Transport — Audio Examples
+# Sound Texture Synthesis Using Optimal Transport

 Anonymous supplementary material for DAFx 2026 submission.

 ## Overview

-This repository contains audio examples for the paper *Sound Texture Synthesis Using Optimal Transport*.
+This repository contains audio examples and code for the paper *Sound Texture Synthesis Using Optimal Transport*.
 We provide synthesized outputs from three methods across ten textures, alongside the reference recordings.

 ## Listening Guide